PhD English, University of Kansas, 2013

 Early and Nineteenth-Century American Literature, Regionalism, Women and Gender Studies, Multiethnic American Literature, Material Culture

-In her courses, which include Early American Literature, American Renaissance, Introduction to Textual analysis, and Frontier and Wilderness in Early American Literature, Dr. Tigchelaar works with her students to identify and interrogate the social and cultural forces that have shaped literary production.
+In her courses, Dr. Tigchelaar works with her students at all levels to identify and interrogate the social and cultural forces that have shaped literary production.
+Recently, she has taught classes on the African American Slave Narrative, Gothic American Literature, and Appalachian Literature.

 “The Neighborly Christmas: Gifts, Community, and Regionalism in the Christmas Stories of Sarah Orne Jewett and Mary Wilkins Freeman.”
 Legacy: A Journal of American Woman Writers 32.1 (December 2014): 236-57.